Ask Slashdot: How To Teach Generic Engineers Coding, Networking, and Computing?

 Hire multiple people to do multiple jobs or keep looking for a unicorn that knows it all and be prepared to pay appropriately high salary.

-Most applicants suck (Score:3)
+Most applicants suck (Score:3, Interesting)

 Wrong solution (Score:2)